modxcms/fred/docs/Fred.md

 #### remote
 If set to `true` XHR request will be fired to render the Element through both Twig and MODX parsers.
 This means you can have dynamic content that references other pages within a Fred page using MODX Snippets.

+#### mediaSource
+ID of the Media Source to use for Finder.
+Multiple IDs can be passed separated by comma `,`.

+#### imageMediaSource
+ID of the Media Source to use for Image fields.
+Multiple IDs can be passed separated by comma `,`.
+This option overrides `mediaSource`.

 #### settings
 An array of setting objects and group objects for the Fred Element.